Is your startup outgrowing spreadsheets? Consider the advantages of accounting software and how it can help your business grow.

 Carta is more or less the industry standard when it comes to equity management platform for startups, helping companies manage their cap tables, valuations, investments and equity plans — all digitally.
 Founders routinely turn to Carta to help manage every aspect of equity management, standout reasons include:

 We'd be remiss to not include our own services in the overview of the ultimate finance stack for startups.
-Startups run into all kinds of challenges with their bookkeeping, accounting and business finances — in fact, we dig into some of the various challenges and mistakes in a blog post here.
+Startups run into all kinds of challenges with their bookkeeping, accounting and business finances — in fact, we dig into some of the various challenges and startup bookkeeping mistakes in a blog post here.

 At Zeni, we offer startups a team of finance experts working seamlessly with powerful artificial intelligence dedicated to managing every financial function for your business with speed and accuracy.
 Our best-in-class financial management service includes:

 Disclosure: Zeni has partnerships with a number of the service providers included in this list, and we pass savings along to our customers who use the services with our discounted rates.

 Like what you read?
 Sign up to receive the latest blog posts, event invites and updates from Zeni.